MySQL CREATE, DROP AND ALTER TABLE

 The following SQL statement rename a table column called "students_address to students_lastname":

-alter student_details rename column students_address to students_lastname;
+ALTER TABLE student_details RENAME COLUMN students_address to students_lastname;